BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 <span style="color:red">BLUE!</span>

-We wanna say "blue" but immediatly interrupt ourselves to say "red".
+We wanna say "blue" but immediately interrupt ourselves to say "red".
 We can be angry with ourselves, talking to ourselves and judging ourselves as if there is an instance within us that is distinct from us.

 Recognizing a predator in the forest already requires more than just pattern matching.